hilderonny/forensictaskbridge/README.md

 ### ApiDoc

-The API documentation can be found at the SubUrl `/apidoc`.
+The API documentation can be found locally at the SubUrl `/apidoc` or online at https://hilderonny.github.io/forensictaskbridge/.
 To generate it, install `apidoc` as global dependency and run the following command from a command line (not Powershell).
 The apidoc is not part of the repository itself.

 ```